-[In his autobiography, Michael Powell says that Kim was acting as an off-camera stand-in, feeding Ingrid Bergman's lines to another actress during a screen test of another actress for Hitchcock's Spellbound.
+[In his autobiography, Michael Powell claims that Kim was acting as an off-camera stand-in, feeding Ingrid Bergman's lines to another actress during a screen test of another actress for Hitchcock's Spellbound.
 It was Hitchcock who suggested that Kim was the actress P&P wanted.]

 Kim spent six months in this country, and in order to be near the Denham Studios she lived for a greater part of the time at Gerrards Cross.
 Here on a Sunday she could frequently be seen taking long country walks.
 To someone who has lived for the most part in california, the autumn countryside around a Buckinghamshire village proved a source of unending attraction to Kim.
 After shooting had ended on the film and Kim was waiting for a passage back to the States, she lived in town where she experienced her first "pea-souper" and also, to her dismay, the raw cold and dampness of an English winter.
 But the weather did not deter her from discovering many little shops in out-of-the-way side streets where she bought presents to tae back for her husband and mother.
 She was looking for things typical of Britain and British craftsmanship and finally decided on old English prints, antique jewellery and Paisley scarves.

 Kim prefers the quiet life more common to stars of this country than those of America.
 She loves parties but likes them to be small and intimate, and her ideal of a day's holiday would be to spend it walking in the country, coming up to Town in the evening with a couple of friends to visit the theatre, and perhaps have dinner in a small restaurant in Soho.
 But she would be equally happy spending the evening at home making dresses for Kathryn or playing chess.

 It's no joke